 I have that dream, I hope you do too, so let’s make that dream a reality together shall we?

-Image rights: © Time Magazine
+Image rights: © Authors own (header) © Time Magazine (Dr. Martin Luther King Jr)

 Quotes from Dr. Martin Luther King Jr’s speeches © The Estate of Martin Luther King Jr.